-10. For each occupation, provide an explanation and supporting evidence to show how the public can reasonably expect to benefit due to the regulation of the occupation.
-Include research findings or other evidence to show how the benefit is measured.
+10. For each occupation, provide an explanation and supporting evidence to show how the public can reasonably expect to benefit due to the regulation of the

-Please number and list each occupation on a separate line.
-For example:

-- 1. [Occupation]: [Measurable benefit, supporting evidence] - 2.
-[Occupation]: [Measurable benefit, supporting evidence] - 3.
-[Occupation]: [Measurable benefit, supporting evidence] - 4.
-[Occupation]: [Measurable benefit, supporting evidence]

-11. Specify the occupation and explain why the public may not reasonably expect to benefit due to the regulation of that occupation.

-Please number and list each occupation on a separate line.
-For example:

-- 1. [Occupation]: [Explanation]

-- 2. [Occupation]: [Explanation]

-- 3. [Occupation]: [Explanation]

-- 4. [Occupation]: [Explanation]

-12. Would the unregulated practice of any of the currently licensed occupations cause harm or endanger the public health, safety, or welfare?
-(Note: The potential for harm must be recognizable and not speculative and the consequences of incompetence are substantial and irreversible.)
+12. Would the unregulated practice of any of the currently licensed occupations

+cause harm or endanger the public health, safety, or welfare?
+(Note: The potential for

+harm must be recognizable and not speculative and the consequences of incompetence are substantial

+and irreversible.)

 Yes

-) No
+○ No

-Don't know
+Oon't know

 13. For each occupation, list the specific public harm or danger that could occur due to unregulated providers.
 (Note: The potential for harm must be recognizable and not speculative and the consequences of incompetence are substantial and irreversible.)

 Please number and list each occupation on a separate line.
 For example:

-- 1. [Occupation]: [Explanation]
+1. [Occupation]: [Explanation]

-- 2. [Occupation]: [Explanation]
+2. [Occupation]: [Explanation]

-- 3. [Occupation]: [Explanation]
+3. [Occupation]: [Explanation]

-- 4. [Occupation]: [Explanation]
+4. [Occupation]: [Explanation]

 14. For any of the licensed occupations, could the general public be reasonably protected from potential harm or danger through less restrictive means (other than licensing)?

-) Yes
+Yes

-No
+○ No

+regulation or licensing) that could protect the general public from potential harm or danger.
+Please number and list each occupation on a separate line.
+For example: 1.
+[Occupation]: [Alternatives] 2.
+[Occupation]: [Alternatives] 3.
+[Occupation]: [Alternatives] 16.
+List the occupations that would not subject the general public to harm or danger should that occupation become unregulated.
+Please number and list each occupation on a separate line.
+17. Has your agency received any licensing complaints in the previous five years (2013-2017) for any of the occupations that you regulate?
+Yes ○ No

-15. For each occupational group, provide examples of alternative means (other than regulation or licensing) that could protect the general public from potential harm or danger.
+15. For each occupational group, provide examples of alternative means (other than